 All of these issues come into play when someone on a gluten-free diet must decide whether or not to eat out in Morocco.
 Here in Casablanca there are some restaurants that list certain menu items as gluten-free or sans gluten, but those with celiac should still order cautiously.
 It’s unlikely that those foods are being prepared in a separate kitchen space, and many restaurants may unknowingly be using spices, oils and condiments in their cooking that are not marked gluten-free.
 Even dishes such as the tagine shown above is at high risk of cross contamination before it reaches the table.
 This could occur while it’s being prepared or even from contact with bread crumbs on a server’s uniform.

 Adapting to a Gluten Free Diet in Morocco

 With all of these challenges, what can a person newly diagnosed with celiac diesease or gluten sensitivity do about their everyday diet in Morocco?

 For starters, make simple adaptions that allow you to enjoy some of the offerings at a typical Moroccan meal.
+You can try making your own gluten-free Moroccan bread, which works as well as regular khobz for dipping up sauces and scooping up salads and main dishes.
 Bread can be replaced with rice or gluten-free pasta, tagines can be prepared with certified gluten-free ingredients and eaten with a fork, and gluten-free crackers or rice cakes can be used as the base for open-faced sandwiches and spreads, or to dip into cooked salads such as carrots with chermoula.

 You can also try to work with different grains in your cooking.
 As example, cornmeal can often replace semolina in Moroccan cookie and bread recipes and both millet and corn grits can be used to make couscous.
 (The grits get steamed in the same manner as regular couscous grains, except adjustments might need to be made in terms of water and number of steamings.)